 All applicants whose native language is not English must take the TOEFL or IELTS, unless they have received a degree from an institution where English was the language of instruction, or have lived or worked in an English-speaking environment for a minimum of two years.

-You cannot apply to more than one Masters programme at London Business School or our partner Schools at the same time, or in the same academic year.
+You cannot apply to more than one programme at London Business School or our partner schools at the same time, or in the same academic year.
 You cannot re-apply to the same programme within the same academic year.

 We operate a rolling admissions process, which means the sooner you apply, the sooner you receive a decision.
 In most cases, you will receive a final decision within eight weeks of submitting your completed application.

-Find out more about application deadlines on the applying section.
+Find out more about application deadlines on the apply page.

 The application fee is £180.
-You can pay the fee online as part of the online application or by downloading the Application Fee Payment Form.
+You can pay the fee online as part of your online application or by downloading the application fee payment form.

-For graduates of the University of London colleges, Columbia Business School and Hong Kong University, the application fee will be waivered.
+For graduates of the University of London colleges, Columbia Business School and the University of Hong Kong, the application fee will be waived.
 This must be requested when you apply, and you must provide a copy of your college transcript.

-One should be from your immediate line manager.
-The other should come from someone who can comment directly on your academic or managerial abilities.
+Your reference should be from your immediate line manager or from someone who can comment directly on your academic or managerial abilities.

 Candidates are required to submit academic transcripts from their undergraduate or graduate educational institutions.
 If the original transcripts are not in English, you must also provide certified translated copies.